Vivici Selects Ginkgo Bioworks to Extend Their Range of Novel Dairy Proteins

 - Ginkgo will use its Protein Production Services and generative AI platform to deliver best-in-class candidate strains to Vivici.

-- Vivici will use the strains from this collaboration to extend their existing range of proteins, supporting innovative specialised nutrition companies, to bring planet-friendly nutrition to consumers.
+- Vivici will use the strains from this collaboration to extend their existing range of proteins, supporting innovative specialized nutrition companies, to bring planet-friendly nutrition to consumers.

 Alternative Dairy Protein Production with Precision Fermentation